zebreus/replicate-api/README.md

 const currentPrediction = await cancelPrediction({ id, token: "..." })
 ```

-Cancelling the prediction also returns the state of the prediction after cancelling.
+Canceling the prediction also returns the state of the prediction after canceling.

 ### Get information about a model